andrew-cotter/ab_testing/ab_testing_example.md

     ## Residuals   545  77290     142
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The data is suggesting that the market size has an appreciable impact on sales.
-The 1-way ANOVA suggests statistical significance, and the summary table shows that large markets see, on average, about 60% more in sales when compared to medium markets.

-Next, we need to see if the promotion campaigns are unequally distributed across the different market sizes.

 ``` r
 #Proportion table for percentage of market sizes per promotion type